PrincetonUniversity/agroEcoTradeoff/README.md

   + Rstudio
   + gdal (mac users should get the frameworks from [kyngchaos](http://www.kyngchaos.com/software/frameworks), get the gdal complete framework)

 Once you have those installed, download the full repository to your computer.
 The unzipped directory will give you the full directory you need to run the model.
+Rename it to just `agroEcoTradeoff`, removing the `-master` part (that will cause problems with some of the functions)

 Navigate into the directory you unzipped on your computer.
 Find the `agroEcoTradeoff.Rproj` file, and double-click it.
 This should open up an RStudio project for you.